JamesGelok/cloudfire/README.md

 ## Description

 **⬜ CloudFire 🟧** is an immersive 3D platformer where you embody a fiery elemental navigating through a series of floating clouds.
 As a vibrant orange cube, your mission is to skillfully platform across white clouds, ascending to reach the highest cloud in the sky.
-Test your agility and precision as you maneuver through dynamic environments, overcoming obstacles and mastering the art of aerial navigation in a visually captivating setting.
+Test your agility and precision as you maneuver through procedurally-generated environments, overcoming obstacles and mastering the art of aerial navigation in a visually captivating setting.

 ### Gameplay Features